visualpharm/Lunacy/docs/index.md

 The icon download pane displays a pixel perfect size for the selected icon.
 You can multiply this platform specific size by various factors like 1x, 2x, 3x etc. to get <b>sSHARPY</b> .png icons in various sizes.
 You may choose one of the predefined sizes or specify your custom size.

 There is an option to download selected icon in multiple sizes at once as a zip file.
+To achieve that you have to select the desired sizes with <b>ctrl</b> on Windows or <b>cmd</b> on Mac pressed and click on <b>download</b> button.

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/download_multiple_edit.png'>